The Decade of Decline: Unraveling the Shrinking Breakfast Cereal Category

 Cereal bars and toaster pastries are among the bright spots in the breakfast food category.
 In fact, along with yogurt, they represent the only growing segment of the category itself.
 Kellogg’s Pop-Tarts owns the segment, with sales crushing all competitors.
 Its $331 million in sales dwarf all the private label brands five times over.

-Pop-Tarts arrived the same time as iconic cereal brands Apple Jacks, Fruit Loops, and Frosted Mini-Wheats.
+Pop-Tarts arrived simultaneously as iconic cereal brands Apple Jacks, Fruit Loops, and Frosted Mini-Wheats.
 But it was positioned against those cereals, despite the best intentions of Kellogg.
 Pop-Tarts don’t require milk to eat.
 Instead, all one needs is a toaster.
 (And many eat them cold).

 Times have changed

 Times sure have changed.
 Pop-Tarts continue to grow as a breakfast option.
 Kellogg markets it toward the youth market, using taglines like “made for fun” and the current “Crazy Good.”
 A peanut butter option features a Pop-Tart swimming in peanut butter to promote the new “Gone Nutty” offerings.

 Kellogg has invested heavily in the Pop-Tarts brand.
 And, although it misses the boat on meaning, it more than makes up for it in frequency.